 Organon of Rational Therapeutics

 More specific descriptions of his reasoning can be found in the philosophical basis section.
-He compiled his results into a book called the Organon of rational therapeutics which he first published in 1810.
-The sixth edition, published in 1921, is still used today as homeopathy’s basic text.
+He compiled his results into a book called the Organon of rational therapeutics, which he first published in 1810.
+The sixth edition, published in 1921, is still used today as homeopathy’s primary text.
 Hahnemann practiced Homeopathic medicine for almost 50 years until his death in 1843.
 Historically, homeopathy has been practiced by medical doctors and other health care providers.
 It has been used for self-care by the general public worldwide.
-Homeopathy had a large impact on the practice of medicine.
-The first homeopathic hospital opened in 1832 and homeopathic medical schools opened all over Europe.
+Homeopathy had an enormous impact on the practice of medicine.
+The first homeopathic hospital opened in 1832, and homeopathic medical schools opened all over Europe.
 Homeopathic hospitals and practitioners often had better outcomes compared to their allopathic counterparts.
-These improved outcomes were undoubtedly due to the harmful nature of allopathic remedies of the time compared to the non-toxic nature of homeopathic remedies.
+These improved outcomes were undoubtedly due to the harmful nature of allopathic remedies of the time compared to the non-toxic kind of homeopathic remedies.
 Thus the general public began to tout the benefits of homeopathy and demand better treatment from all physicians.

 Allopathic medicine began to develop rational approaches to the study of disease, partially due to the competition offered by homeopathy.
 It began to make significant gains by the end of the 19th century.
 By the early part of the twentieth century, homeopathy was in severe decline.
 The last pure homeopathic medical school in the U.S. closed in 1920, although Hahnemann Medical School in Philadelphia continued to offer homeopathic electives until the 1940s.
 Homeopathy began to enjoy a resurgence in the U.S. in the 1970s as the public took a greater interest in holistic and natural approaches to medicine.
 Nowadays, homeopathic remedies like Oscillococcinum and Zicam are becoming common names in American households.